Fj00/CEL/README.md

 ## Methodology

-2of12

-filtered by CSW

-Google search results typically > 1M
+The starter list chosen was 2of12, which contains a list of common words and their inflections, created by finding words that were in at least 2 out of 12 dictionaries that were selected.
+More information on 2of12 here: http://wordlist.aspell.net/12dicts-readme/#2of12inf

+The uncountable nouns (%) in 2of12 were removed almost completely, and it was filtered by the CSW word list.
+This resulted in a total of 80775 words.
+There were less than 100 words in 2of12 that were not in CSW.
+The list was a good start, but due to the methodology and lack of oversight, many words remained that were either obscure or unused.
+Thus the great purge began.

+The list was audited, and initially only the 4-9 letter words and their inflections were considered.
+I was going to handle the 2-3 letter words at a later point.
+I started going through the list the first time, but it was apparent that my strategy was evolving over time, even early on.
+I decided to finish one pass and then make another pass to try to correct the inconsistencies.
+The second pass, I ended up deciding to fix the 10-15 letter words as well, since

-Checked definitions on https://www.dictionary.com/, https://www.collinsdictionary.com/, Google dictionary, and CSW dictionary.
+Definitions were checked on https://www.dictionary.com/, https://www.collinsdictionary.com/, Google dictionary, and the CSW dictionary.

+When necessary, Google search was helpful for figuring out words.
+Results with less than 1M hits were typically removed.

-A data set containing the full text of 8.4M internet articles (34 GB of text) was processed for word frequency and then filtered by CSW.
+After the second pass, it was determined that the process was too subjective and there needed to be more objectivity when deciding on words.
+I had access to a data set containing the cleaned full text of 8.4M internet articles (34 GB of text).
+That data set was processed for word frequency and then filtered by CSW.

-A 0-10 score for each word was computed using this formula: `(10/log(1 + freq("the")))*log(1 + freq(word))`
+A 0-10 score for each word was computed using this formula: `(10/log(1 + freq(THE)))*log(1 + freq(word))`

-"the" had the highest frequency of any 2-15 letter word, and is used to normalize the score.
+THE had the highest frequency of any 2-15 letter word, and is used to normalize the score.

-Words above 3 almost always make the cut, whereas words below 2 almost always miss the cut.
+Words above a score of 3 almost always make the cut, whereas words below 2 almost always miss the cut.

+Names and proper nouns can confound the scores, so those words had to be recognized and handled on a case-by-case basis.

 For 2 letter words, a cutoff of 7 was able to split the very common words from the rest.
 For 3 letter words, a cutoff of 5 was helpful in determining how common they were.